Katchaaw/Katchaaw/README.md

 - 👋 Hi, I’m @Katchaaw or Lionel Alves Vieira if you want my real name !
 - 👀 I’m interested in cybersecurity, programming and informatic in general.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently studing Computer Science at Uni.
-- 💞️ I’m looking to study in informatic.
 - 📫 How to reach me: lionel.alvesvieira@gmail.com

 <!---